mickael-kerjean/filestash-website/_docs/install-and-upgrade.md

 </span>
 </div>

-Hardware requirement is minimal: 64MB of RAM and 1 core will give you plenty of comfort.
-If you're expecting some heavy load, check out our [benchmark](/2019/05/06/benchmark/)
+Hardware requirement is minimal: 128MB of RAM and 1 core will give you plenty of comfort if you're not doing any heavy video transcoding and don't have many thousands of users

 ## Installation

-The installation can be done in 3 bash commands:
+The official Docker images are available on [DockerHub](https://hub.docker.com/r/machines/filestash/).

 <div class="terminal">
 <span class="prompt">~/$ </span>mkdir filestash && cd filestash<br>
 <span class="prompt">~/filestash$ </span>curl -O https://downloads.filestash.app/latest/docker-compose.yml<br>